 Biodiversity & Pest Management

-Wireworm: Biology and Nonchemical Management in Potatoes in the Pacific Northwest: Wireworms are among the most destructive of soil insect pests.
-This publication explains the wireworm life cycle and describes a program for monitoring and risk assessment.
-Nonchemical management methods are suggested, including crop rotation, soil drying, flooding, cultivation, resistant varieties, soil amendments, early harvest, trap crops, and biological control.
-Includes photos for pest identification.
+Wireworm: Biology and Nonchemical Management in Potatoes in the Pacific Northwest: Wireworms can damage roots of a wide range of crops.
+This publication explains the wireworm life cycle and describes a program for monitoring and risk assessment in potatoes.
+Management methods that are discussed include crop rotation, soil drying, flooding, cultivation, resistant varieties, soil amendments, early harvest, trap crops, and biological control.

-Integrated Clubroot Control Strategies of Brassicas: Nonchemical Control Strategies: Clubroot (causal organism, Plasmodiophora brassicae) is a major soilborne disease of brassica crops in the Willamette Valley.
-It’s incidence and severity is increasing due to a high demand for brassicas that has resulted in more land dedicated to growing these crops and to short rotations.
+Integrated Clubroot Control Strategies of Brassicas: Nonchemical Control Strategies: Clubroot (Plasmodiophora brassicae) is a major soilborne disease of brassica crops in the Willamette Valley.
 This publication provides information on integrated control strategies to minimize crop loss.

 What's Wrong with my Potato Tubers?
 Diagnosing Tuber Abnormalities in Western Oregon and Washington: Describes and illustrates (color photos) tuber damage caused by insect pests, plant diseases, and physiological disorders.